Apple announces new personal AI 'Apple Intelligence,' and partners with OpenAI to bring ChatGPT support to Siri

 When a user requests something, Apple Intelligence provides the generative model with the context to best assist the user.

-If you need models larger than pocket size (or need to perform complex tasks that are impossible with on-device processing), use a server.
+If you need a model that is larger than pocket size (to perform complex tasks that are impossible with on-device processing), use a server.

 In such cases, your personal data may be stored on the server and used in ways you did not intend.

-In other cases, users may not be able to verify their personal data being processed on the server, or claims about the handling of data on the server may change later.
+In other cases, users may not be able to verify the personal data being handled on the server, or claims about the handling of data on the server may change later.

 However, ideally, only independent experts would have access to iPhone software images, allowing for ongoing privacy verification.